drupalprojects/memcache/README.txt

 http://us2.php.net/manual/en/memcached.constants.php

-An example configuration block is below, this block also illustrates our default options.
-These will be set unless overridden in settings.php.
+An example configuration block is below, this block also illustrates our default options (selected through performance testing).
+These options will be set unless overridden in settings.php.

 $conf['memcache_options'] = array(
   Memcached::OPT_COMPRESSION => FALSE,